BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai.md

 }
 ```

 There's too much code to post it in full, but I'll pull out the relevant snippets.
-You can follow along fully in Github.
-[TODO: LINK]
+You can follow along fully in [Github](https://github.com/BlakeWills/AzureAi-Otel/tree/main).

 The key part of our data loading and preparation step is actually generating the embeddings.
 At this point in the code we've already read our profobuf files, converted them into our own python data model and stored the results in the `traces` array.
 The next step is to call the `embeddings` endpoint, specifying the model we want to use (`text-embedding-ada-002`).
 There are three embedding models available if you call OpenAI directly, but only one in Azure OpenAI.
 One of the main differences between embedding models is the length of the vector they return.
 Larger embedding vectors can model more dimensions, in other words, they may be able to capture more "meaning" (features and relationships) from the source text.
 By default, the size of the `text-embedding-ada-002` vector is `1536` (meaning `1536` dimensions).